 - 500.72 An insolvency practitioner, or a close relative, may be offered gifts and hospitality.
 In relation to an appointment, such an offer may create threats to compliance with the fundamental principles.
-For example, self-interest or familiarity threats to objectivity may be created if a gift is accepted; and intimidation threats to objectivity may result from the possibility of such offers being made public. - The existence and significance of any threat will depend on the nature, value and intent of the offer.
+For example, self-interest or familiarity threats to objectivity may be created if a gift is accepted; and intimidation threats to objectivity may result from the possibility of such offers being made public. - 500.73 The existence and significance of any threat will depend on the nature, value and intent of the offer.
 Where gifts or hospitality are offered that a reasonable and informed third party, weighing all the specific facts and circumstances, would consider trivial and inconsequential, an insolvency practitioner may conclude that the offer is made in the normal course of business without the specific intent to influence decision making or obtain information.
 In such cases, the insolvency practitioner may generally conclude that any threat to compliance with the fundamental principles is at an acceptable level. - 500.74 An insolvency practitioner shall evaluate the significance of any threats and apply safeguards when necessary to eliminate the threats or reduce them to an acceptable level.
-When the threats cannot be eliminated or reduced to an acceptable level through the application of safeguards, an insolvency practitioner shall not accept such an offer. - 500.75 An insolvency practitioner shall also not offer or provide gifts or hospitality where this would give rise to an unacceptable threat to compliance with the fundamental principles.
+When the threats cannot be eliminated or reduced to an acceptable level through the application of safeguards, an insolvency practitioner shall not accept such an offer. - 500.75 In the light of the above, an insolvency practitioner shall also not offer or provide gifts or hospitality where this would give rise to an unacceptable threat to compliance with the fundamental principles. - 500.76 An insolvency practitioner should also note the implications of the Prevention of Bribery Ordinance (Cap.
+201) when accepting and/or offering advantages (including gifts).
+If in doubt legal advice should be sought.